schneems/non-developers-on-rails/source/03-project/coppied-03-make-a-bank.md

 The whole file looks like this:

 ```
-:::>> $ cat app/models/transaction.rb
+:::-> $ cat app/models/transaction.rb
 ```

-This code is saying that after the database record is created (that's our `after_commit` callback) run the method `transfer_the_dough`.
-Then inside of that method we're performing our logic of removing the transfer amount from one account and adding it to another account.
+This code is saying that after the database record is created (that's our `after_commit` callback), run the method `transfer_the_dough`.
+Then inside of that method, we're performing our logic of removing the transfer amount from one account and adding it to another account.
 Finally we're going to save both the from and true accounts back to the database.

 Go back to your web browser to [http://localhost:3000/transactions/new](http://localhost:3000/transactions/new)

 In the "From account" field enter `1`.
 In the "To account" field enter `2`.
-Put any numeric value in the "Amount" field that is.
+Put any numeric value in the "Amount" field.
 Submit the form and you should see a page that looks like this:

 ![](https://www.dropbox.com/s/9v9xt02bjdbi4i4/Screenshot%202018-04-03%2008.24.46.png?raw=1)